cryostatio/cryostat-legacy/README.md

 The `java.rmi.server.hostname` value should be substituted with the actual hostname of the machine or container which will be running the target JVM.
+For example, in a Podman or Docker deployment scenario, the `java.rmi.server.hostname` value should correspond to the value passed to the `--hostname` flag on the `podman run`/`docker run` invocation.